Peter I of Cyprus: Tour of Europe

 Meanwhile, Peter faced a serious problem of his recognition as holder of the throne of Cyprus, since his nephew Hugh went to the Pope to ask for the throne with the support of the King of France.
 Since Peter had sent nobles as his representatives to the Pope to support him without result, he resolved to visit the Pope himself.
 At the end of October 1362, he left from Paphos via Rhodes to Venice and he was accepted there with honour.
 He went to Avignon and visited the Pope together with the claimant of the throne of Cyprus.
 Peter was recognised as King and Hugh agreed a high annual benefit, solving the problem.

 Taking advantage of his trip in Europe, he tried to convince powerful rulers to strengthen him by organizing a crusade to liberate the Holy Land and the Kingdom of Jerusalem which belonged to him.
 That issue was discussed with the newly elected Pope, after the death of the previous incumbent.
 For the same reason he travelled to England, Germany, and France.
 During his visit in England the historical Banquet of the Five Kings took place.

 He visited some powerful cities like Genoa, Venice, Prague, and Kraków, where he participated in a gathering of monarchs where guests of the Polish king were Charles IV, Holy Roman Emperor, King Louis I of Hungary, King Valdemar IV of Denmark, Siemowit III of Masovia, Bolko II of Świdnica, Władysław Opolczyk, Rudolf IV, Duke of Austria, Bogislaw V, Duke of Pomerania, Casimir IV, Duke of Pomerania, Otto V, Duke of Bavaria, and Louis VI the Roman.
-During the festivities in Kraków King Peter achieved a feat of chivalry - he won the royal Tournament (medieval).
+During the festivities in Kraków King Peter achieved a feat of chivalry – he won the royal Tournament (medieval).
 Also travelled on, meeting several monarchs in London, at the meeting of kings of England, Scotland, France and Denmark.
 He did not manage to persuade those monarchs to compete in a new Pan-European and Pan-Christian crusade in the Middle East.
+In 1363, Peter, who was in Italy, received an appeal from the barons of the Armenian Kingdom of Cilicia, nominating him as king.

 Meanwhile, Cyprus was governed by Prince John, brother of Peter who remained as vice-King, and faced many problems, such as the epidemics of 1363, which killed many residents of Cyprus (one of them was Eschiva, Peter's sister).
 The Turks who heard that the Cypriot people were dying, began new raids and pillages on the island.
 At the same time an episode between Cypriots and Genoese navies in Famagusta became a political issue and resulted in fights and killings.
 Peter who happened to be in Genoa, negotiated and signed a treaty with the Genoese declaring what rights the Genoese colonists of Cyprus could have.